StableUSD (USDS) Price Down 1.2% Over Last Week

-StableUSD (CURRENCY:USDS) traded up 1.5% against the US dollar during the 24 hour period ending at 21:00 PM Eastern on July 22nd.
-StableUSD has a market capitalization of $522,166.10 and approximately $93.00 worth of StableUSD was traded on exchanges in the last day.
-During the last seven days, StableUSD has traded 1.2% lower against the US dollar.
-One StableUSD coin can now be bought for approximately $1.00 or 0.00007038 BTC on cryptocurrency exchanges.
+StableUSD (CURRENCY:USDS) traded up 1.5% against the dollar during the 24-hour period ending at 20:00 PM ET on July 28th.
+One StableUSD coin can now be purchased for $1.00 or 0.00007038 BTC on major exchanges.
+StableUSD has a market cap of $522,166.10 and $93.00 worth of StableUSD was traded on exchanges in the last 24 hours.
+In the last seven days, StableUSD has traded 1.2% lower against the dollar.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.